10 of the best tools for remote working

 Skype has been the go-to app for voice and video chat for some time.
-And while there might be others that are more technically impressive, or even simpler to use, the sheer ubiquity of Skype (which most new users now discover through Facebook) means that it’s still the easiest way to keep in touch with clients and collaborators remotely, at zero cost.
+While there might be others that are more technically impressive, or even simpler to use, the sheer ubiquity of Skype means that it’s still the easiest way to keep in touch with clients and collaborators remotely, at zero cost.

-While Skype’s still the standard for one-to-one remote conversations, when three or more need to get together for a chat, Google Hangouts provides a simple way to do so.
-Only a few years ago, you'd have had to pay big bucks for such sophisticated video-conferencing features; now they're totally free.
+While Skype’s still the standard for one-to-one remote conversations, when three or more need to get together for a chat, Google Hangouts provides a simple way to do so, a few years ago, you'd have had to pay big bucks for such sophisticated video-conferencing features; now they're free.
 Incredible.

 8. Nomad List

-Nomad List starts from the same principle as Workfrom, but rather than sending you to a remote workspace down the road, it can point you to one on the other side of the world.
+Nomad List starts from the same principle as Workfrom, but rather than sending you to a remote workspace down the road; it can point you to one on the other side of the world.
 The site is aimed at “digital nomads”, freelance creatives who want to benefit from the portability of their skills by roaming the globe while they work.
-Its aim is to build up an online community of nomads (it currently stands at 6,851 and counting), and the site provides them with advice, information and a way of socialising and communicating with each other on their travels.
+It seeks to build up an online community of nomads (it currently stands at 6,851 and counting), and the site provides them with advice, information and a way of socialising and communicating with each other on their travels.